sanket143/Notes/Dext.md

 ### **Advantages**

-- Reduces in the amount of data that needs to be downloaded since front-end of the application is already there.
+- Reduces the amount of data that needs to be downloaded since front-end of the application is already there.

 It perfectly fit with in the analogy with Android application.